Respect, Responsibility and Really Good Manners

-A: We are not introducing compulsory sex education at primary school.
+A: We are not introducing sex education at primary school.
 This is compulsory at Secondary-level only.

 We are introducing Relationships Education at primary, to put in place the building blocks needed for positive and safe relationships of all kinds.
 This will start with family and friends, how to treat each other with kindness, and recognising the difference between online and offline friendships.

 Many primary schools choose to teach sex education (which goes beyond the existing national curriculum for science), and we recommend that they do so, tailored to the age, physical and emotional maturity of their pupils.
 In those instances we recommend you discuss this with the school, to understand what they propose to teach and how.
 If you continue to have concerns, you have an automatic right to withdraw your child from these sex education lessons.

 Q: Does the new Relationships Education and RSE curriculum take account of my faith?

 A: The subjects are designed to help children from all backgrounds build positive and safe relationships, and to thrive in modern Britain.

 In all schools, when teaching these subjects, the religious background of pupils must be taken into account when planning teaching, so that topics are appropriately handled.
 Schools with a religious character can build on the core required content by reflecting their beliefs in their teaching.

 In developing these subjects, we have worked with a number of representative bodies and faith organisations, representing all the major faith groups in England.
 Several faith organisations produce teaching materials that schools can choose to use.

 Q: Do I have a right to withdraw my child from Relationships and Sex Education?